rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 ![](figs/fig9.png)

-4. Add statement management and event handling to **CheckBoxGroup.jsx** by replacing existing code with:
+4. Add state management and event handling to **CheckBoxGroup.jsx** by replacing existing code with:

 ```
 import React, {useState} from 'react'